1337Core/preloadify/README.md

 ## Preloadify

-Preloadify is a browser extension that enhances your web browsing experience by preloading links on mouse hover.
-This makes the web feel faster.
+Preloadify is a browser extension that makes your web browsing feel faster by preloading links when you hover over them.

 <p align="center">
   <img src="screenshots/ss.png" width="400" alt="Preloadify Screenshot">